slott56/DataSynthTool/docs/_build/html/_sources/containers.rst.txt

 ..  uml::

-    class SynthesizeSchema
+    class SchemaSynth

-    class SynthesizeModel
+    class ModelSynth

     class pydantic.BaseModel

     class pydantic.Field

-    SynthesizeSchema o-- "{1, m}" SynthesizeModel : "Contains"
+    SchemaSynth o-- "{1, m}" ModelSynth : "Contains"

-    SynthesizeModel -- pydantic.BaseModel : "Based on"
+    ModelSynth -- pydantic.BaseModel : "Based on"

     pydantic.BaseModel *- pydantic.Field

-What's essential is the way a ``SynthesizerModel`` depends on an underlying Pydantic ``BaseModel``.
+What's essential is the way a ``ModelSynth`` depends on an underlying Pydantic ``BaseModel``.
 The Synthetic Data Tools rely on the rich set of type annotations in Pydantic.
 These are used to validate the output from Synthesizers, assuring the data is valid.
 This also makes Pydantic's rich set of serialization options available, permitting easy creation of newline-delimited JSON and CSV.